llmrisks/llmrisks.github.io/src/content/post/week2.md

     **Key differences from AutoPrompt**:

-    * GCG-based Search: Search a set of possible tokens to replace at each position.
+    - GCG-based Search: Searches a set of possible tokens to replace at each position.
-    * AutoPrompt: Only chooses a single coordinate to adjust, then evaluates replacements just for that one position.
+    - AutoPrompt: Only chooses a single coordinate to adjust, then evaluates replacements just for that one position.

+##

 3. **Robust Universal Multi-prompt and Multi-model Attacks**